 - History, Memory, and Politics: Central Europe and Israel (winter term)

-- Israel’s Foreign Policy Towards the US, Europe and Russia (summer term)
+- Israel’s Foreign Policy (summer term)